Kurento/kurento/source/glossary.rst

               Hypertext Transfer Protocol -- HTTP/1.1

    ICE
-       Interactive Connectivity Establishment (ICE) is a technique used to achieve :term:`NAT Traversal`.
-ICE makes use of the :term:`STUN` protocol and its extension, :term:`TURN`.
-ICE can be used by any aplication that makes use of the SDP Offer/Answer model..
+       *Interactive Connectivity Establishment* (ICE) is a protocol used for :term:`NAT Traversal`.
+It defines a technique that allows communication between two endpoints when one is inside a NAT and the other is outside of it.
+The net effect of the ICE process is that the NAT will be left with all needed ports open for communication, and both endpoints will have complete information about the IP address and ports where the other endpoint can be contacted.

+       ICE doesn't work standalone: it uses a couple of helper protocols called :term:`STUN` and :term:`TURN`.

        .. seealso::